| News | Commercial Landowners | Drivers | Local Authorities

 • Only one-third of those involved in the study felt that charge points are easy enough to find

 • ZapMap has a database monopoly – recording 95% of charge points in place.
-In comparision, the government’s own database (National Charge point Registry (NCR)) only contains less than half of charge points isn’t easy to use
+In comparison, the government’s own database (National Charge Point Registry (NCR)) only contains less than half of charge points and isn’t easy to use.

 The purpose of open EV charge point data

-OZEV believes access to accurate EV charge point data should ensure that:
+OZEV argue that access to accurate EV charge point data should ensure that:

-• EV drivers can see where charge points are, but also decide whether it suits their charging needs depending on the journey they are taking.
+• EV drivers can see where charge points are and also decide whether it suits their charging needs depending on the journey they are taking.

 • Local authorities are able to take stock of reliable, usable and utilised charge points and react accordingly to ensure their community is properly served.